watson-intu/self-docs/faqs/manager/manager.md

 ###Here is a collection of FAQs specific to the Intu manager

 * What other language is Intu going to support apart from C++?
-  * While the core of Intu is written in C++, we are working on enabling Intu through sdks in Java, Python, and Javascript
+  * While the core of Intu is written in C++, we are working on enabling Intu through SDKs in Java, Python, and Javascript

 * How does Intu handle the user's question memory?
 E.g: If I ask a question, and a follow on question is asked, it knows that it’s merely a filter/linked to the first question for more detail.
-  * For a more indepth and linked question flow, you would need to build out a detailed and complex Conversation workflow through Bluemix's Conversation Service.
+  * For a more in-depth and linked question flow, you would need to build out a detailed and complex Conversation workflow through Bluemix's Conversation Service.

 * Does the Intu manager need to be installed on a physical machine locally, on someone's PC?
 Can it be installed on a server/VM/cloud?
   * Currently, the Intu Manager needs to be installed on a physical machine.